 The manufacturing of polyurethane foam is considered to expose people to these sources of health disruptions – methylene chloride, TDI (it is considered to be a problematic chemical when you consider an environment that concentrates it, such as a factory), hydrogen cyanide, and the neurotoxin – toluene.

 Memory foam doesn’t just contain polyurethane foam.
 It could also come with these hidden toxins.

 On its own, polyurethane foam, or memory foam, is highly flammable.
 It’s basically solidified gasoline.
 So to protect the material, it’s doused in flame retardants.
 A common flame retardant used is called PBDEs, which stands for polybrominated diphenyl ethers.
 This chemical has been linked to cognitive impairment, memory loss, as well as delayed puberty, hormone disruption, and cancer.

 The mattresses are required to meet strict standards such as withstanding a two-foot-wide blowtorch flame for at least 70 seconds (or up to a half-hour) to prove that it has been sufficiently fireproofed.
-However, the standards seem to drastically drop or disappear when it comes to the regulation of the chemicals being used in these products and most of them contain fiberglass which can be dangerous if the cover gets torn and it can escape into the air you breathe.
+However, the standards seem to drastically drop or disappear when it comes to the regulation of the flame retardants being used in these products and most of them contain fiberglass which can be dangerous if the cover gets torn and it can escape into the air you breathe.

 As with all toxins, the severity of your negative reaction will depend on the extent of your exposure to it.
 The trouble with giving a clear “yes” or “no” answer about the effects of memory foam on your health is that studies are too vague.
-There is practically no way to truly test the long term effects and the likelihood of the VOCs from your mattress being the cause of health problems.
+There is practically no way to truly test the long-term effects and the likelihood of the VOCs (volatile organic compounds) from your mattress being the cause of health problems.
 The chemicals themselves are proven to be dangerous, but they are only as dangerous to you as much as you are exposed to them.